cncf/artwork/projects/xregistry/README.md

-## XRegistry Artwork
+## xRegistry Artwork

-This directory contains artwork in standard formats for XRegistry.
+This directory contains artwork in standard formats for xRegistry.
 We've prepared artwork in 2 formats (PNG & SVG), 3 layouts:

 - horizontal (also known as landscape format),
 - stacked (which has the simplified logo over the project name), and